 |88g||starter (100% hydration)||83.8%|

 If you use your rye starter at 166% hydration, less water is needed to keep the hydration of the levain at 166%:

 |95g||starter (166% hydration)||83.3%|

-The dough itself has 400 grams of rye flour and a good amount of salt.
-We use 500 grams of water to soak the seeds, but this does not add to the hydration of the dough.
-The reason we soak is so that the seeds won’t take out hydration of the dough and also to keep them nice and supple.
+The dough has 400 grams of rye flour and a good amount of salt.
+We use 500 grams of water to soak the seeds, but this does not add to the dough’s hydration.
+We soak so that the seeds won’t take out hydration of the dough and keep them nice and supple.

 |330g||cracked rye kernels||60.1%|

 If you want to play with the hydration or the formula in general, you can do it here in my bread calculator.